-- 82. Coming to 2024-25, the total receipts other than borrowings and the total expenditure are estimated at '30.80 and 47.66 lakh crore respectively.
-The tax receipts are estimated at '26.02 lakh crore. - 83.
-The scheme of fifty-year interest free loan for capital expenditure to states will be continued this year with total outlay of '1.3 lakh crore. - 84.
+Coming to the year 2024-25, the total receipts other than borrowings and the total expenditure are estimated at Rs.
+30.80 and 47.66 lakh crore respectively.
+The tax receipts are estimated at Rs.
+26.02 lakh crore.

+The scheme of fifty-year interest free loan for capital expenditure to states will be continued this year with total outlay of Rs.
+1.3 lakh crore.

 We continue on the path of fiscal consolidation, as announced in my Budget Speech for 2021-22, to reduce fiscal deficit below 4.5 per cent by 2025-26.
-The fiscal deficit in 2024-25 is estimated to be 5.1 per cent of GDP, adhering to that path. - 85.
-The gross and net market borrowings through dated securities during 2024-25 are estimated at '14.13 and 11.75 lakh crore respectively.
+The fiscal deficit in 2024-25 is estimated to be 5.1 per cent of GDP, adhering to that path.

+The gross and net market borrowings through dated securities during 2024-25 are estimated at Rs.
+14.13 lakh crore and 11.75 lakh crore respectively.
 Both will be less than that in 2023-24.
 Now that the private investments are happening at scale, the lower borrowings by the Central Government will facilitate larger availability of credit for the private sector.